 Have Your Car transported to You

-Because your new car isn’t located in town, unless you’ve got a friend willing to lose a day on your behalf and add wear and tear to their vehicle, the easiest option is going to be to have it shipped to you.
+Because your new car isn’t located in town, unless you’ve got a friend willing to lose a day on your behalf and add wear and tear to their vehicle, the easiest option is to have it shipped.